geoffreylitt/wildcard-onward-paper/paper.md

 visible IDs is sent to each table adapter.
 The DOM scraping adapter uses this information to modify the list of visible rows in the web page.

 **Information from other tables**: The query engine sends each table adapter the entire combined table of data being rendered to the user.
-The DOM scraping adapter uses this to add annotations to the page by looking for additional data columns joined to scraped rows, and rendering them in the page.
+The DOM scraping adapter uses this to add annotations to the page by looking for additional data columns joined to scraped rows, and rendering them in the page. (_todo: explain joined_)

 **Currently selected record**: The query engine notifies each table adapter about which record is currently selected by the user in the table UI.
-The DOM scraping adapter uses this information to highlight the row in the page that corresponds to the selected record in the table.
+The DOM scraping adapter uses this information to highlight the row in the page that corresponds to the selected record in the table. (_todo: clarify_)

 ### Types of table adapters

-Here we describe in more detail the table adapters that we have implemented in Wildcard to power the customizations shown in [@sec:examples].
+Here we describe in more detail the table adapters that we have implemented in Wildcard to power the customizations shown in [@sec:example].

 **DOM scraping adapters** are the essential component that enables Wildcard to interface with an existing website UI.
 In addition to the standard web scraping problem of extracting a table of data from the DOM, a scraping adapter must also manipulate the DOM to reorder rows, edit form entries, and inject annotations as the table is edited.